Comparison of Star Trek and Star Wars: Abrams era

-J. J. Abrams has been heavily involved in both franchises, as director and producer of Star Trek (2009) and Star Trek Into Darkness (2013) and producer of Star Trek Beyond (2016), and director and producer of Star Wars: The Force Awakens (2015) and Star Wars: The Rise of Skywalker (2019).
+J. J. Abrams has been heavily involved in both franchises, as director and producer of Star Trek (2009) and Star Trek Into Darkness (2013), producer of Star Trek Beyond (2016), and director and producer of Star Wars: The Force Awakens (2015) and Star Wars: The Rise of Skywalker (2019).
 Star Trek (2009) and Star Wars: The Force Awakens (2015) are each the first entries in expected trilogies.
-These films received favorable critical and commercial response and revived interest for both franchises.
+These films received favorable critical and commercial responses and revived interest in both franchises.
 In addition to Abrams, actors such as Simon Pegg starred in both series.
 The newer films of the two franchises filmed major scenes in the United Arab Emirates.
 The desert scenes on the planet Jakku in Star Wars: The Force Awakens (2015) were filmed in the Emirate of Abu Dhabi, while scenes for cities in the film Star Trek Beyond (2016) were filmed in the Emirate of Dubai.

-Despite J.J.
-Abrams' Trek and Wars entries being financial and critical success with critics, the original filmmakers behind both franchises did not feel the same, and criticized J.J.
-Abrams for doing remakes instead of original plots.
-Star Trek Into Darkness ended being considered less original than its Abrams-directed predecessor, and more of a loose remake of Star Trek II: Wrath of Khan.
-The director of Wrath of Khan, Nicholas Meyer, from which Into Darkness borrowed lines and plot elements, revealed in 2018, to have been disappointed with the film, saying: "In my sort of artistic worldview, if you’re going to do an homage, you have to add something.
-You have to put another layer on it, and they didn’t.
-Just by putting the same words in different characters’ mouths didn't add up to anything, and if you have someone dying in one scene and sort of being resurrected immediately after there's no real drama going on.
+Despite Abrams' Star Trek and Star Wars entries being financial and critical successes, the original filmmakers behind both franchises criticized Abrams for recycling storylines.
+For instance, Star Trek Into Darkness was considered by some to be less original than its Abrams-directed predecessor, and more of a loose remake of Star Trek II: Wrath of Khan.
+The director of Wrath of Khan, Nicholas Meyer, from which Star Trek Into Darkness borrowed lines and plot elements, revealed in 2018 that he was disappointed with the film, saying: "In my sort of artistic worldview, if you're going to do an homage, you have to add something.
+You have to put another layer on it, and they didn't.
+Just by putting the same words in different characters' mouths didn't add up to anything, and if you have someone dying in one scene and sort of being resurrected immediately after there's no real drama going on.
 It just becomes a gimmick or gimmicky, and that's what I found it to be ultimately."